kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-10-19-desktop-deployment-of-streamlit-apps-without-python-or-docker.md

 **Important Note on Python Packages:** Pyodide supports pure Python packages with wheels on PyPI.
 However, packages with C extensions (like `numpy`, `opencv`, `xgboost`) need to be recompiled for Pyodide.
 You can check the current list of supported and recompiled packages on the Pyodide website.

-#### Step 2: Initialize npm Project and Install Estilite
+#### Step 2: Initialize npm Project and Install Stlite (streamlit lite)

 1.  **Create `package.json`:** At the root of your project, create a file named `package.json`.
-Copy the content from the Estilite desktop README file into this `package.json`.
+Copy the content from the Stlite (streamlit lite) desktop README file into this `package.json`.
 This file will define your project's metadata and dependencies.

 2.  **Install npm Dependencies:** Open your terminal in the project root and run:
     ```bash